Readit News logoReadit News

 nirse commented on First Successful Lightning Triggering and Guiding Using a Drone group.ntt/en/newsrelease/... · Posted by u/gnabgib

-colechristensen · 8 months ago
+colechristensen · a year ago

 that article does not make that claim